 If you need a premium solution, check out WP Rocket.
 It is one of the best WordPress caching plugins we tried.
 The pricing is affordable.

 Optimizing the database for speed is a good option.
-If your database is full of unused tables, you might want to consider removing them.
-They will probably make your website slow.
+For example, if your database is full of unused tables, you might want to consider removing them.
+However, they will probably make your website slow.

 There’s a plugin available called WP-Optimize.
-It will help you to clean your WordPress database from unnecessary tables, revisions, spam comments, trashed comments, etc.
+It will help you clean your WordPress database from unnecessary tables, revisions, spam comments, trashed comments.

-As of February 2020, WP Rocket is offering a similar option in their settings.
+As an alternative, WP Rocket is offering a similar option in their settings.

 NOTE: Optimizing the database is a good option for reducing the load.
 But, always keep in mind that this process is irreversible.
-We recommend you using a WordPress backup plugin like BackupBuddy and generating a complete website backup before the optimization.
+Therefore, we recommend using a WordPress backup plugin like BackupBuddy and generating a complete website backup before the optimization.

-So, if you lose any of your essential content, you can quickly restore the previous version of your website from the backup!
+So, if you lose any of your important content, you can quickly restore the previous version of your website from the backup!

 We couldn’t run a WordPress blog without adding images.